 A full-fledged family-friendly outing – plus ice cream – is part of the appeal of Freddy Hill Farms.
 Kids can visit farm animals, play mini-golf or take a few swings in the batting cages.
 Then it’s a tough decision on which hand-dipped masterpiece to choose.
 Cream of the crop flavors include Key Lime Pie, Fluffernutter, S’Mores and Strawberry Cheesecake.

 Dreams Ice Cream Factory is, indeed, a factory in that it produces dreamy ice creams onsite.
 Unique flavors like Maple Walnut and Cotton Candy are popular, but frozen dessert lovers pining for the fall line up in the summer months for the pumpkin flavor.

 King of Prussia

-Need help finding Petrucci's Ice Cream in King of Prussia?
-Keep your eyes peeled for the giant wooden chicken by the roadside.
+Need help finding Petrucci’s Ice Cream?
+Keep your eyes peeled for the giant wooden rooster by the roadside.
 The frosty desserts (ice cream, gelati and water ice in numerous flavors and combinations) are perfect for cooling down on a hot summer night, as are the frozen, chocolate-covered bananas.